 Derivatives are initially recognised at fair value on the date a derivative contract is entered into and are subsequently re-measured at their fair value at each balance date.
-The movement in the fair value of the derivative contracts is recognised in the surplus or deficit.
+The method of recognising the resulting gain or loss depends on whether the derivative is designated as a hedging instrument, and if so, the nature of the item being hedged.
+The movement in the fair value of the derivative contracts that are not hedge accounted is recognised in the surplus or deficit.